How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 Opportunities for Finance Professionals:

-- Based on my own experience, I receive calls from recruiters hiring for diverse positions such as Transfer Pricing associates, Finance analyst positions, Financial Controllers, Investment Reporting lead, etc.
+- Based on my own experience, I receive calls from recruiters hiring for diverse positions such as transfer pricing associates, finance analyst positions, financial controllers, investment reporting leads, etc.

-- Recently, I've seen a lot of demand in Transfer pricing and Financial planning and analysis (FP&A) roles.
+- Recently, I’ve seen a lot of demand for transfer pricing and financial planning and analysis (FP&A) roles.

-- The maximum openings for Finance professionals would come from the Big 4 firms having offices in Tokyo and Osaka.
-Investment Banks and AMC's too hire a good number of foreign professionals.
+- The maximum openings for finance professionals would come from the Big 4 firms, which have offices in Tokyo and Osaka.
+Investment banks and AMCs also hire a good number of foreign professionals.

-- Of course other domains such as Assurance, Advisory services will definitely have a need for talent.
+- Of course, other domains, such as assurance and advisory services, will definitely have a need for talent.

-- I would recommend getting in touch with Recruitment consultants instead of dropping CVs on websites.
-Robert Half, Hays, Michael Page have their offices in Japan.
+- I would recommend getting in touch with recruitment consultants instead of dropping CVs on websites.
+Robert Half, Hays, and Michael Page have their offices in Japan.

-- Employees usually work in the same company for long periods.
-Job changes are infrequent, although I have seen people changing teams within the same company.
+- Employees usually work for the same company for long periods of time.
+Job changes are infrequent, although I have seen people change teams within the same company.

 - Many companies also offer internal work-profile changes as part of their career advancement strategies.

-- My colleagues hold the JICPA Certification.
-Many have done their MBA's or MS Finance from local Universities.
+- My colleagues hold the JICPA certification.
+Many have obtained their MBAs or MS in Finance from local universities.

-- Being in Investment Accounting, CFA is also considered a valuable certification.
+- Being in investment accounting, the CFA is also considered a valuable certification.

 - ICAI does not have a Mutual Recognition Agreement with the JICPA (Japanese Institute of Certified Public Accountants).